HarishKore863/SQL-Data-Warehouse-Project/README.md

-# SQL-Data-Warehouse-Project
-Building a modern warehouse with SQL server, including ETL process, Data Modeling and analytics.
+# Data Warehose and Analysis Project
+-- Welcome to the **Data Warehose and Analysis Project** Repository!
+This project Demostrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a protfolio project.
+Highlights industry best practices in data engineering and analytics.